runtimeverification/evm-semantics/README.md

 Program Representation
 ----------------------

 EVM programs normally are represented in their hex form, and some operations depend on this representation of the program.
-Instead, I've represented in their "pretty" word form (and provided a dissasembler).
-I think I will have to provide an assembler as well to be able to compute operations over it.
+Instead, we've represented in their "pretty" word form (and provided a dissasembler).
+For operations `CODECOPY` and `EXTCODECOPY`, we'll need to re-assemble the hex-form of the program.

 Structure of Semantics
 ----------------------

+Ideally the world-state semantics (account and transaction states) would be defined completely separately and export a simple API.
-Right now the module structure is as follows:
+Right now it's tightly integrated with the EVM semantics.

--   `EVM` imports `EVM-WORLD-STATE-INTERFACE` and `EVM-EXECUTION`

--   `EVM-WORLD-STATE-INTERFACE` imports `EVM-WORLD-STATE`
-    -   `EVM-WORLD-STATE` imports `EVM-DASM`
-    -   `EVM-DASM` imports `EVM-OPCODE` and `STRING`

--   `EVM-EXECUTION` imports `EVM-GAS`
-    -   `EVM-GAS` imports `EVM-OPCODE`

--   `EVM-OPCODE` imports `EVM-DATA`

-I think the module structure should look more like:

--   `EVM` imports `EVM-DASM` and `EVM-EXECUTION`
--   `EVM-DASM` imports `EVM-OPCODE` and `EVM-PRIMITIVES`
--   `EVM-EXECUTION` imports `EVM-OPCODE`
--   `EVM-OPCODE` imports `EVM-PRIMITIVES` and `EVM-DATA`
--   `EVM-PRIMITIVES` imports `WORLD-STATE` and `EVM-DATA`

-Ideally, `world-state.md` would define a global state with some primitive global state update operators.
-Any languages that want to operate on the global EVM state would have to implement those primitive operators.
-The module `EVM-PRIMITIVES` would provide the shim between EVM execution and the world-state (which would point out to us exactly where "representation dependencies" show up).
+The commands that would be affected by a switch are isolated to their own section in [the EVM file](evm.md).

 Comments
 ========

-These are some ideas I've had about EVM while developing the semantics.
-I'll try to update this regularly to reflect new understanding/new research ideas.
+These are some ideas about EVM (which we've had while developing the semantics).

 EVM State
 ---------